allegro/allegro.tech/_posts/2020-10-22-bigflow-a-python-framework-for-data-processing-on-gcp.md

 The provided utils make it easier to create processes in each technology.
 Besides the listed technologies, you can use anything that you can express in Python (for example [fast.ai](https://www.fast.ai/), [PyTorch](https://pytorch.org/), [Pandas](https://pandas.pydata.org/), or any other Python tool).
-BigQuery is not usually considered as a data processing tool but as an ad-hoc analysis and storage system.
+BigQuery is not usually considered a data processing tool but an ad-hoc analysis and storage system.
 We find it to be fast, reliable, and very easy (you need to know SQL, that's all) to use for creating data processing pipelines.
 With the BigFlow utils supporting BigQuery, big data processing is reachable to anybody in hours, not days or weeks.

-There are many aspects of a project, which determine how a solution should look like, for example:
+There are many aspects of a project, which determine what a solution should look like, for example:

 * characteristics of a business case (complexity, importance, etc.),
 * skills of a team,